Gauravp2104/driver-drowsiness-detection/README.md

 ## Results

-- **Model Accuracy**: Achieved a classification accuracy of over 95% on the test set.
+- **Model Accuracy**: Achieved a classification accuracy of 92.31% on the test set.
-- **Detection Speed**: Processes video frames in real time (~30 FPS) on a standard CPU.
+- **Detection Speed**: Processes video frames in real time (~37 FPS) on a standard CPU.
 - **System Performance**: Successfully triggers an alarm when eyes remain closed for a specific duration.
+(3-4s)

 ---